or see Regatta Network

 Click here to send letter to Editor.

-Richard Elsishan leads the MC Scow fleet around the leeward mark on Friday.
+Richard Elsishan leads the MC Scow fleet around the leeward mark at the ODMs on Friday.

 Chuck Molineaux, Kirk Burnett and Bill Johnsen begin a beautiful spinnaker leg from the top of Anna Maria coming back from the "We Didn't Go Around Egmont" race.

-Will Stocke and crew win the last VX One race at the One Design Midwinters.
+Will Stocke and Bryan White win the last VX One race at the One Design Midwinters.

 Torr-ific, Sidewinder, Tucker McElroy and the Amthor family approach the leeward mark at the Viper Winter Series.